Planning-Inspectorate/appeal-planning-decision/packages/forms-web-app/src/dynamic-forms/docs/s20-lpaq-journey.md

 ## Notifying relevant parties

-- multi-file-upload `/upload-who-you-notified/` Who did you notify about this application?
+- multi-file-upload `/upload-who-you-notified/` Upload the list of neighbours' addresses that you notified about the application
 - checkbox `/notification-type/` How did you notify relevant parties about the planning application?
 - multi-file-upload `/upload-site-notice/` Upload the site notice